Tuesday, May 21, 2013

 It was 1862, he was only forty six years old.

 After his death the house was passed to his brother Biagio, who at the end of the sixties completely removed the Eastern influence from the keepers house replacing the dome and decorations with stone.
-The Count’s family owned the Villa and spent many summers in it’s beauty till the early forties.
+The Count’s family owned Villa de Vecchi and spent many summers in it’s beauty till the early forties.

 Abandoned for the next twenty years it was sold and has had a number of owners.